Bay Bridge Series: Interleague play

-Athletics relocation controversy
+Athletics San Jose relocation controversy (aka The Bay Blackjack Series)

-The A's have been considering relocating to San Jose, California, for 13 years but have reportedly met resistance from the Giants.
+The A's had considered relocating to San Jose, California, for several years but had reportedly met with resistance from the Giants.
 San Jose is located in Santa Clara County, which is considered to be the Giants "territory".
-The Athletics claim that former owner Walter A. Haas, Jr. agreed for the Giants to take over the Santa Clara area when the Giants were considering moving to Florida and needed revenue.
-The Giants contend that the agreement was not based upon actually relocating the team to Santa Clara as the A's contended.
-MLB Commissioner Bud Selig, who was fraternity brothers with A's managing partner Lew Wolff at the University of Wisconsin, stated that the A's would not be able to survive as a franchise if they remained at the Oakland Coliseum.
+The Athletics claimed that former owner Walter A. Haas, Jr. agreed for the Giants to take over the Santa Clara area when the Giants were considering moving to Florida and needed revenue.
+The Giants contended that the agreement was not based upon actually relocating the team to Santa Clara as the A's contended.
+Former MLB commissioner Bud Selig, who was fraternity brothers with A's managing partner Lew Wolff at the University of Wisconsin, stated that the A's would not be able to survive as a franchise if they remained at the Oakland Coliseum.
 The Giants claimed that the territorial rights were "explicitly reaffirmed by Major League Baseball on four separate occasions," when former managing partner Peter Magowan bought the team in the early 1990s.
 The Giants stated "upon purchasing the team 20 years ago, our plan to revive the franchise relied heavily on targeting and solidifying our fan base in the largest and fastest growing county within our territory.
 Based on these Constitutionally-recognized territorial rights, the Giants invested hundreds of millions of dollars to save and stabilize the team for the Bay Area, built Oracle Park privately and has operated the franchise so that it can compete at the highest levels."